-Each year in May, University of Nebraska Cedary County Extension hosts Aquafest for 5th grade students at Wayne State College.
-The succes of Aquafest relys on the colaboration of several agencies including Lewis & Clark NRD, Lower Elkhorn NRD, Papio-Missouri River NRD, Northeast Community College, and the University of Nebraska.
+Each year in May, University of Nebraska Cedar County Extension hosts Aquafest for 5th grade students at Wayne State College.
+The success of Aquafest relies on the collaboration of several agencies including Lewis & Clark NRD, Lower Elkhorn NRD, Papio-Missouri River NRD, Northeast Community College, and the University of Nebraska.
 Aquafest was started in 1994 by Michael Lechner who is currently an agriculture instructor at Northeast Community College.

 Wonderful World of Water (WWW)

 The Wonderful World of Water program is possible through participation of natural resources professionals who volunteer their time to share their expertise with the students.
-Volunteers are from a variety of agencies including: The Natural Resources Conservation Service (NRCS), UNL Cooperative Extension, NPPD, Nebraska Game and Parks Commission, Nebraska Forest Service, and the City of Pierce.
+Volunteers are from a variety of agencies including: The Natural Resources Conservation Service (NRCS), UNL Cooperative Extension, Nebraska Public Power District, Nebraska Game and Parks Commission, Nebraska Forest Service, and the City of Pierce.
 The WWW is sponsored by the Lewis & Clark, Upper Elkhorn, Lower Elkhorn, Lower Niobrara, and Papio-Missouri River Natural Resources Districts.

 National Ag Week/National Ag Day

-The Lewis & Clark NRD in cooperation with University of Nebraska Cedar County Extension, Grossenburgs, the Bank of Hartingtion, Hartington FFA and other local businesses host National Ag Day event for students of Hartington Newcastle, Cedar Catholic, and Holy Trinity Schools.
-Educational activites focus around the importance of agriculture.
+The Lewis & Clark NRD in cooperation with University of Nebraska Cedar County Extension, Grossenburgs, the Bank of Hartington, Hartington FFA and other local businesses host National Ag Day event for students of Hartington Newcastle, Cedar Catholic, and Holy Trinity Schools.
+Educational activities focus around the importance of agriculture.